 He wanted the new business to provide him with an office and a small business infrastructure.
 He wanted a small factory where he could perfect some of the manufacturing systems he had studied during his numerous visits to Japan.
 He also wanted a small factory where he could enjoy his designing hobby.
 He wanted to experience the thrill again of taking one of his ideas, developing it into a product line, developing the manufacturing system to make it and then finding a way to successfully establish a market for it.

-He founded Warne Manufacturing Company in February of 1991 with the objective of designing, manufacturing and marketing world wide a quick detachable scope mounting system.
+He founded Warne Manufacturing Company in February of 1991 with the objective of designing, manufacturing, and marketing worldwide a quick detachable scope mounting system.
 He would focus on satisfying the needs of the informed shooting enthusiasts who make shooting sports one of their major hobbies.

 Empty factory space was rented in Clackamas Oregon.
 Machine tools and other necessary equipment were purchased and a few key people were hired.
 Five major tasks were tackled simultaneously.
 They were to develop a basic business infrastructure, develop a product line, develop a market and distribution system and develop a team of competent people who could accomplish the company’s goals.

 Since starting Warne Manufacturing Company Jack Warne has been asked many times… why scope mounts?
-His primary reason was his lifelong experience in the sporting firearms industry designing, manufacturing and marketing.
-He is very well known in the industry world wide and really enjoys his involvement in it.
+His primary reason was his lifelong experience in the sporting firearms industry designing, manufacturing, and marketing.
+He is very well known in the industry worldwide and really enjoys his involvement in it.
 Scope mounts appealed to him because they provided an entry into the firearms industry without having all the regulatory restrictions that plague manufactures of rifles and guns.
 Scope mounts are classified as accessories and are therefore not subject to any of the industry’s rules and regulations.
 They can be shipped anywhere in the world without restrictions of any kind.
-Other considerations included – scope mounts are neat thing to make.
+Other considerations included – scope mounts are a neat thing to make.
 They are small, highly precise pieces that must be superbly finished.
 A set of scope mounts weighs just a few ounces and they fit in a very small package.
-These attributes make world wide distribution an easy proposition.
+These attributes make worldwide distribution an easy proposition.
 Another important feature is there complete freedom from product liability exposure.

-In January of 2001 Charlie Lake acquired Warne Manufacturing from Jack Warne.
+In January of 2001, Charlie Lake acquired Warne Manufacturing from Jack Warne.
 Charlie Lake has both a B.S. in Chemical Engineering and an MBA.
 His career includes over twenty years of manufacturing experience, as well as ten years of senior executive experience responsible for multiple international manufacturing facilities.
-Charlie Lake serves on the Board of Directors for the Association for Manufacturing Excellence, as well as serving as chief ranch hand for his wife’s quarter horse business.
+Charlie Lake serves on the Board of Directors for the Association for Manufacturing Excellence, as well as serving as the chief ranch hand for his wife’s quarter horse business.

-In January of 2013 Charlie sold the company to Daniel Goetz of Orange, CA. Dan brings over 30 years of lean manufacturing experience and demonstrated leadership to profitably build organizations.
-Dan says “I am very excited about the opportunity to lead Warne through the next phase of growth in this rapidly expanding company by focusing on enhanced customer service, internal process improvement and innovative rapid product development.”
+In January of 2013, Charlie sold the company to Daniel Goetz of Orange, CA. Dan brings over 30 years of lean manufacturing experience and demonstrated leadership to profitably build organizations.
+Dan says “I am very excited about the opportunity to lead Warne through the next phase of growth in this rapidly expanding company by focusing on enhanced customer service, internal process improvement, and innovative rapid product development.”

-After over 24 years of development and growth, Warne Manufacturing Company is now a soundly established small business.
-It has an excellent product line and has earned a great reputation for high quality, superb functional performance and good looks.
+After over 27 years of development and growth, Warne Manufacturing Company is now a soundly established small business.
+It has an excellent product line and has earned a great reputation for high quality, superb functional performance, and good looks.
 It has developed a list of solid customers around the world.
 Its manufacturing facilities are well equipped and very efficient for its size.
 It has a competent and loyal workforce and a good management team.